testingisdocumenting/blog/blog-content/articles/testing-makes-you-faster-day-one.md

 *"I am not writing tests right now as they are going to slow me down"* is one of the most common excuses I heard in the projects I worked on.

 A lack of test writing experience can make you feel this way, but I think there is another, bigger reason for the perception that tests slow you down.
 I believe this reason is actually an untapped superpower: the power of exercising any piece of your software in `O(1)` keystrokes.
+By `O(1)` I mean that regardless of how big your application becomes you will always be one button away of seeing the impact of your changes.

+The superpower of having the tightest feedback loop.

 Let me try to explain.